stoermelder/vcvrack-packone/README.md

 The PackOne plugin gives you some utility modules for [VCV Rack](https://www.vcvrack.com).

+**Stable versions are released in the [VCV Library](https://vcvrack.com/plugins.html#packone).
+[Nightly builds](https://github.com/stoermelder/vcvrack-packone/releases/tag/Nightly) of the latest commit are also available for all platforms.
+Please review the [changelog](./CHANGELOG.md) for this plugin.**

 ![Intro image](./docs/intro.png)

 - [4ROUNDS](./docs/FourRounds.md): randomizer for up to 16 input signals to create 15 output signals